Co-operative Education

 Students applying to the University directly from high school will be considered for admission to Co-op.
 Transfer students are not eligible for direct entry to co-op.

 Normally, a minimum average of 80% is required for consideration, but exact cut-offs are determined by the quantity and quality of the applicant pool as well as space available in each program.
-Students not admitted to co-op will automatically be considered for admission to the regular program.
-All students can apply for co-op in the first year of study, but space is limited.
-Admission is not guaranteed.
-Refer to the Co-operative Education Programs in Chapter X for more information.
+Students not admitted to co-op will automatically be considered for admission to the regular program (with the exception of the Bachelor of Engineering, which is co-op only).